 The 20% claim: Spotify has stated that approximately 20% of pitched tracks receive placement on editorial playlists.
 This figure appeared in industry communications around 2019-2020.

 Daily upload volume: Approximately 100,000 new tracks are uploaded to Spotify daily as of 2024.
-Not all are pitched, but the volume illustrates the competitive landscape.
+Not all are pitched, but the volume illustrates the competition.

 Editorial capacity: Spotify operates thousands of editorial playlists across genres and regions, curated by a team that cannot possibly review every submission thoroughly.